LewisTrundle/L4-Individual-Project/data/participant-brief.md

 * The first is the robot controller (the entry into the competition).
 This controller provides a way to control a connected robot, both manually, and autonomously, by providing it with the necessary features to drive itself.
 * The second is the competition.
 The competition has multiple parts to it (such as a website and a physical track).
 However, today, you’ll only be asked to evaluate the website.

+The reason for this user study is to assess the usability of the controller in its ability to provide efficient manual and autonomous control over a robot.

 This evaluation will ask you to complete a series of tasks, followed by a short questionnaire at the end.
 I will be observing you using the controller, but don’t worry, I’m not evaluating your performance!
 I’m just taking notes on how you use the product.

+You are free to withdraw at any time and ask any questions before we begin.

 Provided with the controller is a link to the user manual. <br>
 __Please feel free to consult the user manual for help with any of these tasks.__